sap-tutorials/Tutorials/tutorials/abap-environment-enhance-cds-view/abap-environment-enhance-cds-view.md

 - How to add textual information using associations
 - How to concatenate two elements, using a built-in function for CDS
 - How to convert currencies using a built-in function for CDS
-- How to use grouping and aggregation
 - How to create an object page
 - How to create a parent-child hierarchy in your business object
 - How to add a CASE statement

 You can then use some of these features in productive development to make your applications more powerful and more user-friendly.
-By the end of this tutorial, your application should look like this.
+By the end of this tutorial, your application should include a list page and an object page, which should look like this:

 !![fep-final-enhance](fep-final-enhance-no-CASE.png)
 !![step13c-fep-CASE](step13c-fep-CASE.png)